benimahat1291/HW10---EmployeeTracker/README.md

-# Express: Note Taker
+# Express: Employee tracker

 ## Description
-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+Create an application that which will allow you to show all the employees, their department roles and other informatiuon.
+Also alow the user to be able to change the information about the employee from the database.

 ## Direction
 * bulid schema